ZJULearning/ttfnet/README.md

-# Training Time Friendly Network for Real-Time Object Detection
+# Training-Time-Friendly Network for Real-Time Object Detection

 The code for implementing the **TTFNet** for object detection.